can allergies cause sinus headaches

 Share

 Spring has sprung!
 While this means warmer weather and more hours of sunlight, it also means allergy season.
+But can allergies cause sinus headaches and migraines?

-Allergies can cause migraines and sinus headaches for some individuals.
+Yes, allergies can cause migraines and sinus headaches for some individuals.
 Not sure which one you are dealing with?
 You’re not alone.
 In fact, migraines are often mistaken for sinus headaches.

 Learn how these ailments differ and how allergies can play a role in the severity of each.